Generative Refocusing: Flexible Defocus Control from a Single Image: Experiments

-Both models are trained with per-GPU batch size $1$ and gradient accumulation over $8$ steps on $4{\times}$RTX~A6000 GPUs. \emph{DeblurNet} is trained for $60\mathrm{K}$ steps. \emph{BokehNet} is trained in two stages: synthetic pair training for $40\mathrm{K}$ steps and Real unpair for another $40\mathrm{K}$ steps.
+Our backbone is FLUX-1-dev \cite{ShakkerLabs2024FluxControlNetUnionPro}, fine-tuned via LoRA \cite{hu2022lora} with a conditioning scheme following \cite{tan2025ominicontrol,Tan2025OminiControl2}.
+DeblurNet employs LoRA rank $r{=}128$, while BokehNet uses $r{=}64$.
+Both models are trained with a per-GPU batch size of $1$ and gradient accumulation over $8$ steps on $4{\times}$ RTX~A6000 GPUs.
+DeblurNet is trained for $60\mathrm{K}$ steps.
+BokehNet is trained in two stages: (i) $40\mathrm{K}$ steps on synthetic data, and (ii) $60\mathrm{K}$ steps on real data.